 - Do not include any part of the refund received from earned income

-credit, additional child tax credit, or economic stimulus rebate.
+credit, the additional child tax credit, or the credit for Federal

 in a prior year.

 - The refund you received was from a year in which you did not take a deduction for the payment of Federal tax because your income was less than the minimum amount for paying Iowa tax or your tax for that year was calculated using the alternate tax computation.

 - You were a nonresident for the tax year of the refund and were not required to file an Iowa return for that year.

 Married Separate Filers: If the refund

 received in 2007 was from a jointly filed Federal return, it